top of page

 Salt

-Sodium is a necessary nutrient so don't get scared of it.
+Sodium is a necessary nutrient so don't get scared of it, it helps cover off Iodine and Chlorine nutritional requirements.
 Salt is generally added to pet food at 1% of the formula, therefore anything after this word you can pretty much guarantee is less than 1% of the formula.

 Natural Gels